Fastest Players to Score 5000/6000/7000/8000/9000 Runs in ODIs History

 The “Master Blaster” of the 1970s and 80s, Sir Viv Richards completed 5000 runs in just 114 innings.
 This was a rare feat given the limited ODI opportunities during his era and the lack of the benefits of modern powerplay.
 Viv Richards changed ODI cricket forever.
 He was the first player to dominate the bowlers with pure aggression, setting the stage for future power hitters like Ponting, Sehwag and Gayle.

 In the new generation, Shai Hope has established himself as one of the most reliable ODI batsmen for West Indies.
-Completing 5000 runs in 114 innings, Hope has shown a blend of classical technique and modern scoring ability.
-As a wicketkeeper-batsman, his consistency is very important for a team in transition.
-His composure and ability to bat deep into the innings reminds many of Kumar Sangakkara’s approach to ODIs.
+Completing 5000 runs in 114 innings, Hope has shown a blend of classical technique and modern-day scoring ability.
+As a wicketkeeper-batsman, his consistency is vital for a team in transition.
+His composure and ability to bat deep into the innings remind many of Kumar Sangakkara’s approach to ODIs.
 Did you know?
-Shai Hope is the fastest West Indies wicketkeeper to complete 5000 ODI runs.
+Shai Hope is the fastest West Indies wicketkeeper to reach 5000 ODI runs.

 Australia’s explosive opener David Warner crossed the 5000-run mark in 115 innings.
-Known for his hit batting and unique powerplay routine, Warner has been a key player in Australia’s ODI success since 2015.
+Known for his hit batting and unique powerplay rule, Warner has been a key figure in Australia’s ODI success since 2015.
 From his dynamic strokeplay to his ability to adapt to all conditions, Warner exemplifies the aggression of a modern opener.

 Evolution Of ODI Batting